geschnee/masterarbeit/austausch.md

     - once-per-timestep or once-per-episode ?
 - reset episode upon collision (as it was before and in Maximilian paper) (long time ago)
     - paradigm shift
+    - more attempted episodes due to early reset, might be more efficient, give better training data

 This problem is mentioned in Maximilian Master Thesis Table 6.1:
 Punishments stop the agents from making progress --> Lowering punishments